 Where do you get your characters' names from? (three minute read)

-My daughter, Nancy, asked me why I had chosen the name, Jane, for one of the two protagonists in my just published novel, “Daughters of the Famine Road.” https://www.amazon.com/~/e/B09VBQMD1F/
+My daughter, Nancy, asked me why I had chosen the name, Jane, for one of the two protagonists in my first self-published novel, “Daughters of the Famine Road.”
+(March 2022)

 Here are the reasons why.

 When Nancy was a child, we lived in a small village in Ireland, and her very best friend in all the world was called Jane.
 The two were friends throughout their childhood.
 Even after we moved to England, their friendship continued.
 They were each others’ bridesmaids.
 The friendship lasted until Jane died suddenly of a rare brain tumour.
 Both Nancy and Jane were just thirty years old.
-I had always thought of Jane (on the right, Nancy, centre, and sister Fran on the left), as another part of our family and she will never be forgotten.
+I had always thought of Jane (on the right, Nancy, centre, and sister, Fran on the left), as another part of our family.
+She will never be forgotten.